adeoke/django-quarantine-workout-graphql/README.md

 # Example of how to perform a query

 If you are familiar with graphql then you ignore this section.
-IF you are new to graphql it is advisable to do some research into how to perform queries.
+If you are new to graphql it is advisable to do some research into how to perform queries.
 Failing that for whatever reason I shall provide a couple of quick examples of how to interact with the API using graphql queries.

 TODO

-# Eample of how to perform a mutation
+# Example of how to perform a mutation

 TODO